Byford

 The level of residential development activity in Byford was found to be higher than 90% of real estate markets across the country

-Future projections estimate Byford adding 11577 residents by 2041, based on the latest AreaSearch quarterly estimate.
-Given current development patterns, new housing supply should readily meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond current projections.
+Future projections show Byford adding 11,505 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development